Cmake Online Tutorials

 edit

-• to be able to run build-time code generators
+• Run build-time code generators

-Continued development and improvements were fueled by the incorporation of CMake into developers’ own systems, including the VXL Project, the CABLE features added by Brad King, and GE Corporate R&D for support of DART.
+Subsequent development and improvements were fueled by the incorporation of CMake into developers’ own systems, including the VXL Project, the CABLE features added by Brad King, and GE Corporate R&D for support of DART.
 Additional features were created when VTK transitioned to CMake for its build environment and for supporting ParaView.

 Version 3.0 was released in June 2014.
 It has been described as the beginning of "Modern CMake".
 Experts now advise to avoid variables in favor of targets and properties.
 The commands add_compile_options, include_directories, link_directories, link_libraries that were at the core of CMake 2 should now be replaced by target-specific commands.